 Preparing for the Test

 Your colon will need to be cleaned thoroughly to complete the test.
 If this is not done correctly, the test will need to be rescheduled.

 The medicines you receive during the colonoscopy will make you sleepy.
-Ask someone you know and are comfortable with to accompany you to drive you home after the procedure.
-If you do not have someone with you to drive you home, the procedure will be cancelled.
-It is a good idea to have someone with you through the remainder of the day and night.
+Ask someone you know to accompany you on the day of your procedure and to drive you home afterward.
+If you do not have someone to drive you home, the procedure will be cancelled.
+It is a good idea to have someone with you for the remainder of the day and night.
 You will not be able to work, drive, or make any decisions for the rest of the day.
 You will not be allowed to use public transportation unless you are accompanied.

-If you use oxygen at home, please bring a portable oxygen unit with you.
-This includes oxygen use when you sleep and/or are active.
+If you use oxygen at home when you sleep and/or when you are active, please bring your portable tank with you.
 You may need to use the oxygen for a while after the procedure.

 Avoid Metamucil and any foods with skins (tomatoes, apples), seeds, corn or nuts for a few days before your test.

 Inform your doctor of all the medicines you take.
 You may be given specific instructions about certain medicines.